Viral Pneumonia Clinical Presentation

 The clinical manifestations of viral pneumonia vary because of the number of diverse etiologic agents.
 Their presentations are described briefly below.
 Various viral pneumonias typically occur during specific times of the year, among close populations or in populations with underlying cardiopulmonary or immunocompromising disease.

-The common constitutional symptoms of all viral pneumonias are fever, chills, nonproductive cough, rhinitis, myalgias, headaches, and fatigue.
-Symptoms of viral pneumonia are similar to that of bacterial pneumonia, although studies have shown a lower probability of having chest pain and rigors in viral pneumonias.[2]
-Most patients have cough, but in elderly persons, this may be only scant.
+The common constitutional symptoms of viral pneumonias are fever, chills, nonproductive cough, rhinitis, myalgias, headaches, and fatigue.
+Symptoms of viral pneumonia are similar to that of bacterial pneumonia, although studies have shown a lower probability of having chest pain and rigors in viral pneumonias.
+[3] Most patients have cough, but in elderly persons, this may be only scant.

 Ascertaining immunization status, travel history, and possible exposure is important.
 During outbreaks with the usual respiratory viruses, the signs and symptoms can suggest the correct diagnosis in most cases.
 In very elderly persons, the only complaint may be fever and change in mental status.